palewire/go-big-with-github-actions/docs/deploy.md

 * A crowdsourced dictionary of campaign-finance jargon at [moneyinpolitics.wtf](https://moneyinpolitics.wtf)
 * A regularly updating database of [amateur radio satellites](https://www.amsat.org/amateur-satellite-index/)
 * A continually updating study of [which news organizations block AI spiders](https://palewi.re/docs/news-homepages/openai-gptbot-robotstxt.html)
+* An RSS feed of the latest [mobile alerts sent by the Washington Post](https://github.com/dwillis/wapo-alerts)
 * A range of social media bots that post selections from [public](https://mastodon.palewi.re/@OldLAPhotos) [data](https://mastodon.palewi.re/@laxweather) [sources](https://mastodon.palewi.re/@sanbornmaps)

 In this chapter we'll show how you can schedule an Action to share data using another one GitHub's powerful tools, GitHub Pages.